 General Inquiry Email

-We strongly recommend that you contact a Planner for your particular area in order to determine the feasibility of your COA proposal.
+We strongly recommend that you contact planning staff in order to determine the feasibility of your Consent or Minor Variance application.

-Send an email & include the property address in the email.
+Send an email, include the property address & a brief description of the proposal.

 All development proposals must meet the terms of the City's Zoning By-law.
 Whenever changes are made to a particular site and any of the regulations are not complied with, you will need a minor variance or amendment to the by-law to legalize the situation.
 The variance can relate to the land, building or structure or its use.